CodeLinaro-mirror/le_sdk-tools/README.md

 Must be invoked to sync debug packages with the device

+### qimsdk-device-packages-remove

+Must be invoked to remove installed packages from the device

 ### qimsdk-remote-sync-rel

 Must be invoked to sync release packages with the remote target